ckan/ckan/doc/publishing-datasets.rst

     Datasets contain resources.

 Resource
-    A resource represent individual data items in a dataset.
+    A resource represents individual data items in a dataset.
     For example: a ``csv`` file, the URL of an API, etc.

 Both datasets and resources can have information (metadata) associated with